bsstahl/CognitiveInheritance/Pages/Speaking-Engagements.md

 Past engagements:

+* **Redis Monthly Live** - 10/18/2021 - "Eliminating Hidden Dangers to Your Applications: Patterns for Reliable Systems"
 * **THATConference 2021** - 7/26 - 7/29/2021 - "Amazing Algorithms for Solving Problems in Software"
 * **The Valley of the Sun .NET User Groups** - 7/22/2021 - "Eliminating Hidden Dangers to Your Applications: Patterns for Reliable Systems" ([video](https://youtu.be/g6tnRWN9vy0))
 * **The Valley of the Sun .NET User Groups** - 12/16/2020 - "Event Storming (lightning talk)" ([video](https://youtu.be/6DgGhQQbfDE))